-1.4 The HUGS Pipeline
+1.5 The HUGS Pipeline

-In order to connect these new storage fields a new pipeline is required.
-This proposed new pipeline (the HUGS Pipeline) will transport gas to and from the proposed new wellsite and natural storage fields.
-The HUGS pipeline will be an extension to Lochard's existing pipeline network from NPPS.
+In order to connect the MFCT wellsite to the IGSF, a new pipeline is required.
+This proposed new pipeline (the HUGS Pipeline) will convey natural gas and potentially hydrogen or a blend of both in the future, to and from the proposed new wellsite and underground gas storage fields.
+The HUGS Pipeline will be an extension to Lochard Energy's existing gathering line network from NPPS.

-Lochard has completed route options assessments using multi-criteria assessment to determine the preferred pipeline route that has the least impact on landholders, community, and the environment.
-The preferred HUGS Pipeline route will be a 5.5 km 300mm (DN300) nominal diameter underground pipeline that will run from NPPS to MFCT.
-The HUGS pipeline will then connect into the existing NPPS - Iona DN300 gathering line.
-Further information on the HUGS pipeline route selection is shown in Section 1.5.
+Lochard Energy has completed route option assessments using multi-criteria assessment to determine the preferred pipeline route that has the least impact on landowners and occupiers, community, and the environment.
+The preferred HUGS Pipeline route will be a 5.3 km 300mm (DN300) nominal diameter underground pipeline that will run from NPPS to MFCT.
+The HUGS Pipeline will then connect into the existing NPPS -DN300 gathering line.
+Further information on the HUGS Pipeline route selection is shown in Section 1.6.

-The HUGS Pipeline will be bidirectional, which allows gas to be injected into wells for storage, and then from the wells to Iona for reprocessing and export.
+The HUGS Pipeline will be bi-directional, which allows gas to be injected into wells for storage, and then to the IGSF for reprocessing and export.

-1.5 Proposed Pipeline Route
+1.6 Proposed Pipeline Route

-Lochard has completed a multi-criteria assessment using desktop and some site investigations to determine the preferred pipeline route for the HUGS Pipeline.
+Lochard Energy has completed a multi-criteria assessment using desktop and some site investigations to determine the preferred pipeline route for the HUGS Pipeline.
 Site surveys and desktop assessments continue to be undertaken until the detailed design of the pipeline has been completed.